JayInnn/Data-Structure/README.md

 The heap is mainly used to sort the array.
 The binary search tree can search the given key by half-hold.
 The selection tree can sort the massive data by IO.
 1. binary tree
 2. thread binary tree: **preorder**, inorder and **postorder** thread binary tree
-3. heap(max heap & min heap)
+3. heap: max heap & min heap
 4. binary search tree
 5. **selection tree**
 6. forest: equivalence class

 ## Chapter 6
 Attention: in this chapter, to learn the graph and to focus on dfs & bfs.
 And I find that the part of biconnected graph, in the book -- page 278-279, has some errors, for example coding 6-4 & 6-6.
 The articulation point and biconnected component is caclulating by graph but not the spanning tree of graph.
+Then, to introduce the application of graph -- minimum cost spanning tree & the shortest path & activity network.
 1. graph: dfs & bfs & spanning tree
 2. biconnected component: articulation point & biconnected graph
 3. minimum cost spanning tree: greedy algorithm -- Kruskal & Prim & **Sollin**